 Gay Pride Parade on Marmot Basin Ski Hills

 Absolutely our highlight of the weekend: the Gay Pride Parade on the Ski Hills of the Canadian Ski Resort Marmot Basin.
 Dressed in our tiger and bear outfits and equipped with rainbow flags, we skied and snowboarded downhill accompanied by a colored, proud, and free bunch of people who were standing (and sliding) together with one common goal: equality, freedom, and peace.
 It was simply beautiful to see the rainbow colors in contrast to the white winter wonderland of the Canadian Rockies.
 Seriously, one of the most beautiful pride moments we ever experienced.
 Special thanks to Steven Bereznai for his photos 1, 2 and 5.
 Enjoy some of our favorite shots of the day and the short video of the gigantic rainbow flag flying over the ski hills of Marmot Basin:

 “Jasper Proud & Free Gala” at Fairmont Jasper Park Lodge

 No Jasper Pride Festival would be perfect without the signature pride gala event, the popular “Proud & Free Party”!
 Hosted by the Fairmont Jasper Park Lodge, the Pride Event is the annual climax of the Jasper Pride Festival.
-The Fairmont Jasper Park Lodge’s grand Beauvert Ballroom welcomed its guest from all over Jasper to celebrate together with the show acts ‘Send in the Girls’ with their Backstreet Boys tribute,‘Man Up!’ with their Spice Girls Tribute and the ‘Rocky Mountain Gurrrls’ Drag Queens and their Pride performances.
-This year’s theme: Jasper celebrates Canada’s 150th anniversary so we got dressed as much “Canadian” as we could.
+The Fairmont Jasper Park Lodge’s grand Beauvert Ballroom welcomed its guest from all over Jasper to celebrate together.
+Highlight show acts were ‘Send in the Girls’ with their Backstreet Boys tribute.
+‘Man Up!’ with their Spice Girls Tribute and the ‘Rocky Mountain Gurrrls’ Drag Queens and their Pride performances.
+This year’s theme: Jasper celebrates Canada’s 150th anniversary, so we got dressed as much “Canadian” as we could.
 Enjoy some of our best shots with happy people throughout the whole evening:

 Dragalicious Rocky Mountain Gurrrls